mahdi-noori-ai/Python-projects/SQL/readme.txt

+---

 # SQL Database Interaction Script

 Welcome to the SQL Database Interaction project!
-This repository contains a Python script to interact with a MySQL database, including creating tables and inserting fake data using the Faker library.
-As a machine learning developer and data scientist, you can use this script to set up and populate a database for various data analysis and machine learning projects.
+This repository contains a Python script to interact with a MySQL database, including creating tables and inserting fake data using the Faker library. you can use this script to set up and populate a database for various data analysis and machine learning projects.

 ## Table of Contents